MicrosoftDocs/win32/desktop-src/medfound/aac-decoder.md

 <td>Requires Windows 8. <br/> This output type can be used to convert an AAC stream in the LOAS/LATM format to ADTS format. <br/> To convert an LOAS/LATM stream to an ADTS stream, set the input type to <strong>MFAudioFormat_AAC</strong> with payload type 3 (LOAS).
 Then set the output type to <strong>MFAudioFormat_AAC</strong> with payload type 1 (ADTS).
 The decoder will reformat the conainter without decoding the bitstream. <br/>
 <blockquote>
 [!Note]<br />
 The decoder does not register <strong>MFAudioFormat_AAC</strong> as an output type.
-However, if the application sets the input type as described, the [<strong>IMFTransform::GetOutputAvailableType</strong>](/windows/desktop/api/mftransform/nf-mftransform-imftransform-getoutputavailabletype) method returns <strong>MFAudioFormat_AAC</strong> in the list of available output types.
+However, if the application sets the input type as described, the <a href="/windows/desktop/api/mftransform/nf-mftransform-imftransform-getoutputavailabletype"><strong>IMFTransform::GetOutputAvailableType</strong></a> method returns <strong>MFAudioFormat_AAC</strong> in the list of available output types.
 </blockquote>
 <br/> <br/></td>
 </tr>